Amed Rosario Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.5 K/9, which ranks 20th in the league.
+- The 8.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks 24th in the league.

-- The Marlins' 4.26 team ERA ranks 14th across all MLB pitching staffs.
+- The Marlins' 4.00 team ERA ranks 13th across all league pitching staffs.

-- Alcantara (1-2) takes the mound for the Marlins in his fifth start of the season.
-He's put together a 5.84 ERA in 24 2/3 innings pitched, with 20 strikeouts.
+- The Marlins will send Luzardo (2-0) out for his fifth start of the season.
+He is 2-0 with a 2.74 ERA and 26 strikeouts through 23 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.
+- The lefty last appeared on Monday against the San Francisco Giants, when he threw 4 1/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.